256bitguy/dashboard/README.md

 ## Documentation

-The documentation for the Material Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/?ref=readme-mdr).
+The documentation for theJob Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/?ref=readme-mdr).

 ### What's included